Chargeback guide: Dispute and prevent chargebacks

 This only works, of course, if the merchant can prove that the chargeback was fraudulent.

-A tremendous 43% of websites today are built on WordPress, and many use WooCommerce to power their online stores.
+Forty-three percent of websites today are built on WordPress, and many use WooCommerce to power their online stores.

-WooCommerce is a popular eCommerce plugin for WordPress and works with major payment processors, including PayPal, Stripe, and Authorize.net.
+WooCommerce is a popular e-commerce plugin for WordPress and works with major payment processors, including PayPal, Stripe, and Authorize.net.

 WooCommerce features a "Disputes" page, which includes a form to challenge disputes.
 The merchant can provide evidence like weblogs, email communications, delivery communications, proof of prior refunds, etc. WooCommerce recommends directly speaking with the customer, which is in line with best practices for chargebacks.